scinote-eln/scinote-web/README.md

 ## About

-sciNote is an open source electronic scientific notebook ([ELN](https://en.wikipedia.org/wiki/Electronic_lab_notebook)) that helps you manage your laboratory work and stores all your experimental data in one place. sciNote is specifically designed for life science students, researchers, lab technicians and laboratory managers.
+sciNote is an open source electronic lab notebook ([ELN](https://en.wikipedia.org/wiki/Electronic_lab_notebook)) that helps you manage your laboratory work and stores all your experimental data in one place. sciNote is specifically designed for life science students, researchers, lab technicians and laboratory managers.

 ## Build & run